ramsankar27/ngx-vector-icons/README.md

 ```
 ### 🚴 step 4 :
 That's all, you're ready to use icons in your project now.
-[Angular Vector icons directory ](https://ramsankar27.github.io/ngx-vector-icons/) has over 5000 icons to choose from.
+[NGX Vector Icons directory ](https://ramsankar27.github.io/ngx-vector-icons/) has over 5000 icons to choose from.

 ##### Ant Design Icons example
 ```sh